acapozucca/devops/pipeline/s2-automate-build/README.md

 **Note:** Upon starting the service up yet another user is requested to be created.
+Keep the credentials of this new user, as you'll need it for creating repositories.